 You Can Pass Your UK DSA Theory Test with help from 4testpass.com your online driving test expert.

-You must pass theory test and the hazard perception test before you can apply for your UK practical driving test.
+You must pass the UK theory and hazard perception tests before you can apply for your UK practical driving test.
 So passing your theory test in good time will mean that you don’t need to delay your driving test just because you have not passed your theory test yet.

 A question often asked is should the learner driver take and pass theory test prior to starting driving lessons?
 Well this depends on a number of factors, such as whether you will be learning over a period of time or taking an intensive driving course.
 Ideally i would suggest starting driving lessons and then take and with our help and advice pass your DSA theory test.
 By revising for your theory test while taking lessons you will be better able to understand many of the subjects.
 The result is you will be more likely to pass your theory test first time.